adlrrrstrblll/stardew-dbms/README.md

-# 🌾 Stardew Valley Database
+# 🌾 AA Farm Database

-FarmLife is a **Database Management System** for a farming simulation game inspired by *Stardew Valley*.
+AA Farm is a **Database Management System** for a farming simulation game inspired by *Stardew Valley*.
 This schema manages essential gameplay data such as characters, crops, animals, stores, transactions, festivals, and item crafting.

 ## 🔧 Features